 Have you wondered what it takes to become a marine mammal biologist?
 Our flagship program is the Marine Mammal Scientist in Training Program – an intensive and highly engaging one-week, hands-on course offered throughout the summer to high school students here in Monterey Bay.
 Taught by both professors and scientists, the goal of this class is to provide students with the opportunity to learn about marine mammal natural history and scientific field techniques through multi-sensory learning methods.
 The curriculum takes an interdisciplinary approach by combining science, technology, engineering, and mathematics in a cohesive lesson plan that enables students to gain skills that have real-world applications for careers in the natural sciences.

 Available to all ages / experience levels

 COA’S Marine Mammal Naturalist Program will introduce you to the wonders of California’s unique ecology and the marine mammals that call it home.
 This 4-week intensive certification program will utilize a combination of science curriculum, hands-on activities, guest lecturers, and field trips to immerse you in the lives of marine mammals.
 This course will meet twice weekly: Wednesday evenings for course content lectures and guest speakers, and Saturdays for outdoor naturalist excursions so that students can experience the diversity of marine mammals in our own backyard here in Monterey Bay.

 The Blundy Family Marine Science Fellowship

 The California Ocean Alliance is committed to promoting opportunity and diversity in the field of marine mammal conservation and education.
-To increase student participation across a broad range of backgrounds, we are excited to announce the Tracey Blundy Marine Science Internship, a highly competitive academic opportunity that pairs recent college graduates with researchers and educational experts at UC Santa Cruz, Moss Landing Marine Laboratory, and Stanford’s Hopkins Marine Station.
+To increase student participation across a broad range of backgrounds, we are excited to announce The Blundy Family Marine Science Internship, a highly competitive academic opportunity that pairs recent college graduates with researchers and educational experts at UC Santa Cruz, Moss Landing Marine Laboratory, and Stanford’s Hopkins Marine Station.